mattarndt/Bingo/README.md

 # Bingo
+### all of the object oriented, main classes and forms are in the ArndtBingo folder.

 This is a single instance of a game of bingo.
 I created this using C# .NET in Visual Studio for my component based software design class